-Designed to make batches of delicious fresh coffee in minutes, filter coffee machines are great for high capacity areas.
+Designed to make batches of delicious fresh coffee in minutes, filter coffee machines are great for high-capacity areas.
 They can brew between around 1 – 5 litres of filter coffee at a time.
 They’re really easy to use.
 They simply rely on gravity to allow water to trickle through coffee grounds and into your coffee jug.
 They’re a popular choice at conferences and events or to be placed in meeting rooms.
 It’s worth noting that the coffee produced by filter machines is so much better than it used to be in times past.

 Bean to cup machines

 A bean to cup machine is perhaps the most popular choice for commercial kitchens.
 They combine a coffee grinder, espresso maker, and a milk frother all in one.
 They’re really easy to operate.
-Plus they give you lots of drinks choices from espressos, americanos, cappuccinos, lattes and more.
+Plus they give you lots of drink choices from espressos, americanos, cappuccinos, lattes and more.

 They work by grinding whole coffee beans, heating the water and then dispensing hot water over the freshly ground beans.
-As the coffee is ground on-demand, you’ll only get the freshest, great-tasting coffee.
+As the coffee is ground on demand, you’ll only get the freshest, great-tasting coffee.

 What does expensive mean to you?